Rob Bell: Pre-Mars Hill departure

 Bell was the featured speaker in NOOMA, a series of short films.
 The title of the video series, "NOOMA", is an English representation of the Greek word pneuma, which means breath or spirit.
 All the videos feature the teachings of Bell accompanied by music written and sung by local independent artists (with the exception of The Album Leaf's music, which was licensed for the NOOMA DVD Lump).

 In August 2005, Zondervan Publishing published Bell's first book, Velvet Elvis: Repainting the Christian Faith, which is, according to the official online summary, "for the millions of people who are fascinated by Jesus, but can't do the standard Christian package.
 In his debut book, Bell explores a new understanding of the Christian faith."

 Bell's Everything is Spiritual national speaking tour launched on June 30, 2006, in Chicago.
 The proceeds from ticket sales were used to support WaterAid, an international non-profit organization dedicated to helping people escape the poverty and disease caused by living without safe water and sanitation.

 Bell's second book, titled Sex God: Exploring the Endless Connections between Sexuality and Spirituality, was released in 2007.
 In June 2007, Bell toured the United Kingdom and Ireland with a series called Calling All Peacemakers.
-Bell launched another speaking tour in 2007, —"The Gods Aren't Angry", which provided a narrative defense of justification through faith and not works.
-The tour drew sold-out crowds in cities across North America.
-Proceeds from this tour were used to support the Turame Microfinance program supporting the poor in Burundi, a mission supported by Bell's church.
+Bell launched another speaking tour in 2007, "The Gods Aren't Angry", which provided a narrative defense of justification through faith and not works.

 Bell's 2009 project, Drops Like Stars, explores the links between creativity and suffering.
 Drops Like Stars was an international tour and a book, initially handwritten by Bell, with photographs.
-The title of the project comes from a young child's view of raindrops on a window at night.
-Rather than focusing on the conundrum of why an all-powerful God would allow suffering, Bell instead looks at the creativity, empathy, new connections, and growth that can spring from suffering.
-When asked in an interview how he had become interested in suffering, Bell replied that as a pastor he had been given a front row seat in the most poignant moments of people's lives.
-At the same time he was doing lectures on creativity and realized, "There was a connection between these two halves of my life – all these connections between suffering and art-making."
+Bell looks at the creativity, empathy, new connections, and growth that can spring from suffering.
+When asked in an interview how he had become interested in suffering, Bell replied that as a pastor he had seen some of the most poignant moments of people's lives.
+At the same time he was lecturing on creativity and realized, "There was a connection between these two halves of my life – all these connections between suffering and art-making."

 Post-Mars Hill departure

-In September 2013 Bell was interviewed by Oprah for her Super Soul Sunday television show.
+In September 2013, Bell was interviewed by Oprah for her Super Soul Sunday television show.
 Bell's book, What We Talk About When We Talk About God, was also listed as the first recommended book that month in Oprah's "Book of the Month" club.